 WARRANTY Find out what kind of warranty is included with your golf cart purchase.
 A cart sold "as is" will not be warrantied and you will carry the burden of replacing or repairing parts out of pocket.
 Always ask specifically what is covered under warranty so there won't be any surprises later on, and make sure this is indicated on your invoice or bill of sale.
 A good warranty policy goes a long way in ensuring peace of mind.

 Now that we've covered the main points, there are a few additional things to keep in mind when buying a used golf cart.
 NEVER buy a cart that is not running - you simply won't be able to properly test all functions and may be throwing your money away.
 ALWAYS make sure the cart comes with a charger.
 BE WARY of buying from a private owner - they can lie, you can get stuck with a big headache, and there is nothing you can do about it after the fact.
 Watch for signs of water damage - many golf carts have been flooded here in SWFL and that means nothing but bad news.

 When you buy a second hand golf cart, you let someone else take the biggest knock on depreciation.
 Used golf carts are always cheaper and can save you money.
 But remember, the saying stands true.
 If it is too good to be true, it probably is.
-Even if you choose not to purchase from us at CartsMD, keep in mind that we offer a Golf Cart Inspection service that is only $75.
+Even if you choose not to purchase from us at CartsMD, keep in mind that we offer a Golf Cart Inspection service for $95.
 Our technician will come to any location to inspect and test all functions of the cart to ensure that you're not buying a "lemon" and will advise you on any parts that will need to be repaired or replaced in the near future so you can better determine the true value of the cart.